Step 1

 At the end of the project, you will needto establish a reportallowing you tomeasure the ROIof the ERP project plan.
 The defined objectives must therefore remain consistent with youroverall business strategy.

-• What are the resulting savings?
+• What savings are the result?

-• How does this affect decision-making?
+• How does this impact decision-making?

-Map it thoroughly:
+Map thoroughly:

 • Your communication flows

-• Software used
+• The software used

 C) Determine your budget